-A Throwback Tour: White Sox ACE players learn about Chicago’s Negro Leagues, south side history
+A Throwback Tour: White Sox ACE players learn about Chicago’s Negro Leagues, South Side history

 Along with tours concerning baseball, there were other stops on the tour that dealt with areas of cultural significance for African-Americans in Chicago.
 That included the South Side Community Arts Center on South Michigan Avenue, the former site of the Regal Theatre in Bronzeville, the home of 44th President Barack Obama, along with a few other places that are of significance to the community today.

-As the tour rolled on, Thomas would interject tidbits concerning a number of topics from things invented in the city to even the significance of building design.
+As the tour rolled on, Thomas interjected tidbits concerning a number of topics from things invented in the city to even the significance of building design.

 Larry Hawley has more on the White Sox ACE player’s tour with Thomas as we hear from the historian, White Sox manager of ACE and community programs Troy Williams, along with players in the video above.